google/dspl/docs/dspl2-spec.md

 * **StatisticalDataset**: A dataset that contains statistical data and the associated metadata
 * **StatisticalMeasure**: A quantifiable phenomenon or indicator being observed or calculated (e.g., average rainfall, population, percentage of forested land, …)
+* **TableMapping**: A descriptor for mapping dimensions, measures, and dimension properties to specific CSV columns.
 * **CategoricalDimension**: A category of "things" that a measure can apply to.
 For example, countries, genders, or age groups.
 A categorical dimension is associated with a codelist that enumerates its possible values.
 * **TimeDimension**: A time dimension that a measure can apply to.
 For example, the date of a measurement, or the beginning or end of a duration.
 * **DimensionProperty**: A descriptor for an additional property to populate on the DimensionValues for a dimension.